 Question Ansv wers Mark AO / Spec.
 Ref.
-08.6 Level 3: A judgement, strongly lin sufficient range of correct reasons 5-6 AO3 Level 2: Some logically linked reas be a simple judgement. ons are given.
-There may also 3-4 AO2 Relevant points are made.
-They ar Level 1: e not logically linked.
-1-2 A01 No relevant content.
-0 4.2.2.1 4.2.2.4 4.2.2.5 • Indicative content 4.2.2.6 meat-free burgers contain more aids digestion or prevents constitution meat burgers contain more protefor growth ein meat burgers contain more fat can cause CHD or heart attack or may lead to needing a stent may lead to obesity obesity is a risk factor for (type 2) • meat burgers contain more chole can cause narrowing of arteries of may lead to needing a stent may need to take statins both burgers have similar amounts of carbohydrategood for providing energy • no information on vitamins / minerals provided for either meat burgers require animals to increase in methane in atmosphe (methane) contributes to global v ere meat burgers require animals toethical issues be slaughtered some people won't eat meat-free burgers (because) some people don't like the idea of eating fungus (because) some people prefer the taste of meat For Level 2, comparisons and linked reasons using own knowledge are required.
-Total Ques tion 8 12
+08.6 Level 3: A judgement, strongly lin sufficient range of correct reasons ked and logically supported by a , is given.
+5-6 A03 Level 2: Some logically linked reas ons are given.
+There may also 3-4 A02 be a simple judgement. a not logically linked 1_7 ۸01 Level 1: e not togically linked.
+1-2 A01 4.2.2.1 No relevant content.
+0 4.2.2.1 1 Indicative content 4.2.2.5 4.2.2.6 meat-free burgers contain more aids digestion or prevents consti fibre pation • meat burgers contain more prote ein • for growth meat burgers contain more fat can cause CHD or neart attack or may lead to needing a stent narrowing of arteries may lead to obesity obesity is a risk factor for (type 2)) diabetes • meat burgers contain more chole esterol can cause narrowing of arteries or CHD or heart attack may lead to needing a stent may need to take statins both burgers have similar amounts of carbohydrate good for providing energy no information on vitamins / minerals provided for either burger • meat burgers require animals to be farmed increase in methane in atmosphere(methane) contributes to global warming meat burgers require animals to be slaughtered othical issues ethical issues some people won't eat meat-free burgers (because) some people don't like the idea of eating fungus (because) some people prefer the taste of meat For Level 2, comparisons and linked reasons using own knowledge are required.
+Total Ques Total Question 8 12